 Thanks for visiting our new website.
-We want to keep in touch
+We want to keep in touch with our alumni.

 Please send us news of your accomplishments and of major events in your life.
 Send photos!
 Let us know about your friends who are also alumni!
 We look forward to hearing from you.